ansible/ansible-ai-connect-service/README.md

 To test the API with no authentication, you can empty out `REST_FRAMEWORK.DEFAULT_PERMISSION_CLASSES` in base.py.

-## Enabling postprocess with ARI

-You can enable postprocess with [Ansible Risk Insight (ARI)](https://github.com/ansible/ansible-risk-insight) for improving the completion output just by following these 2 steps below.

-1. Set the environment variable `ENABLE_ARI_POSTPROCESS` to True

-    ```bash
-    $ export ENABLE_ARI_POSTPROCESS=True
-    ```

-2. Prepare `rules` and `data` directory inside `ari/kb` directory.

-   `rules` should contain mutation rules for the postprocess, you can refer to [here](https://github.com/ansible/ari-metrics-for-wisdom/tree/main/rules) for some examples.

-   `data` should contain the backend data for ARI.
-We will host this data somewhere in the future, but currently this file must be placed manually if you want to enable the postprocess.

-   Once the files are ready, the `ari/kb` directory should look like this.

-    ```bash
-    ari/kb/
-    ├── data
-    │   ├── collections
-    │   └── indices
-    └── rules
-        ├── W001_module_name_metrics.py
-        ├── W002_module_key_metrics.py
-        ├── ...
-    ```

-Then you can build the django image or just run `make docker-compose`.

 ## Enabling postprocess with Ansible Lint

 You can enable postprocess with [Ansible Lint](https://github.com/ansible/ansible-lint) for improving the completion output just by setting the environment variable `ENABLE_ANSIBLE_LINT_POSTPROCESS` to True